nathancharlesjones/STM32F103C8T6-breakout-board/README.md

 # Pin-compatible MCUs

-**WARNING**: I have not checked each of these parts and cannot guarantee that they will work with this board without modifications, with the STM32L151C8T6 being the one exception (I used the STM32L1 on my first batch of breakout boards, owing to the high cost of the STM32F103C8T6 at the time of my order, and I can confirm that it works).
+**WARNING**: I have not checked each of these parts and cannot guarantee that they will work with this board without modifications, with the STM32L151C8T6 and STM32F302CBT6 being the two exceptions (I used those two on my first two batches of breakout boards, owing to the high cost of the STM32F103C8T6 at the time of my order, and I can confirm that they work).
 They are listed here merely to bring to the reader's attention that there _may_ be pin-compatible STM32 MCUs which _could_ work with this board in the event that the STM32F103C8T6 is not exactly the MCU they would like to use.
 If you are interested in using one of these other MCUs, I would recommend that you find the appropriate datasheet and hardware development guide from ST Microelectronics to ensure that this board will meet the requirements of any new MCU.

-Using the STM32CubeMX tool, it appears to me that, as of this writing (02 Jan 2021), this board is exactly pin-compatible with the 13 MCUs below (the STM32F103C8Tx is shown in the first row for comparison).
+Using the STM32CubeMX tool, it appears to me that, as of this writing (02 Jan 2021), this board is pin-compatible with the 13 MCUs below (the STM32F103C8Tx is shown in the first row for comparison).
+I would encourage you to use the STM32 pin compatibility tool to find which of these MCUs may work with this development board for your own project, since you may require specific other peripherals (such as CAN, SPI, I2C, etc) on specific pins that I did not check for.
+Don't forget, initially, to **UNselect** "Ignore pinning status", "Ignore power pins", and "Ignore system pins" and then click "Search" in order to make sure that you're looking at a list of MCUs which have a higher likelihood of working with this development board.

 |Part No.|Processor|Core Size|Speed|Connectivity|Peripherals|I/O|Program memory size|RAM size|Data converters|
 |---|---|---|---|---|---|---|---|---|---|